luiswirth/bsc-thesis/src/matter.typ

 For this we can instead consider the substrings of the original simplex.
 This then also preservers the vertex order.

-We have some methods to check wheter a simplex is a substring of another, based on a naive substring check algorithm.
+We have some methods to check whether a simplex is a substring of another, based on a naive substring check algorithm.
 ```rust
 pub fn is_substring_of(&self, other: &Self) -> bool {